akaleeroy/collapse-lingo/README.md

 <kbd>Identify / Coin</kbd>

 earthshot
-:   The startdown equivalent of a moonshot
+:   Am ambitious project aimed at a society several steps lower in complexity than the one sustainable at that time.
+The [startdown](#startdown) equivalent of a moonshot.
+Example: [Collapse OS](#collapse-os)
     > Startups do moonshots, [startdowns](#startdown) point the rocket down to Earth.

 In a decline regime (assuming [catabolic collapse](#catabolic-collapse)) short-term, incremental projects risk failure when society drops to a lower level of complexity.
 It's not possible to predict when problems will arise, but it is possible to judge the resilience of things a project depends on.
 For instance, if success depends on a highly complex technological suite (eg. supercomputer clusters), it's vulnerable to numerous kinds of disruptions, thus more likely to fail (see [Liebig's law of the minimum](#liebigs-law-of-the-minimum)).